 The Sprinter’s swoopy dashboard looks impressive at first glance, and elements of it are very high quality.
 Details such as the airvents and control for the optional air-conditioning seem almost unnecessarily good.

-However, the dashboard itself, especially on the UK vehicles we’ve driven so far, has felt a little cheap and less well put together than an equivalent VW Crafter.
-On one van, the lid for the central dash-top storage bin kept popping open as we were driving along, something that quickly became rather annoying.
+However, the dashboard itself feels a little cheap and less well put together than an equivalent VW Crafter.
+On one test van, the lid for the central dash-top storage bin kept popping open as we were driving along, something that quickly became rather annoying.

 Still, if you weren’t sitting so high up, with such a commanding view of the road ahead, you could easily pretend you were driving a car.
 Picking up clients and customers in this van should not be an issue.